 Organizations often go to networking events to share information with their competitors.
 However, in these events, employers also go in search of potential employees, so its necessary you go with your best foot forward and ensure that you communicate and share your ideas with anybody who cares to listen.
 Offer to give out your contact information and take other peoples’ contacts too, so that anyone who wishes to find you subsequently will be able to do so easily.
 You can also look online for professional networking sites and sign up with them.
 Ensure you create a professional profile that will attract employers to your page.
 Create a relationship with most of the people online on that site as one may hear of a job opening and inform you of it.

 8. Meet a Recruitment Agency

 A recruitment agency is most likely to have very many potential jobs available.
 But when signing up with an agency, you will have to part with a certain amount of money to enable them to look for a job for you.
 This is however good because they will call you up when they find a job that fits your qualifications.
 Before paying, ensure that the agency is legally registered as there are many fraudulent agencies conning desperate job seekers.

 9. Befriend the Social/Mass Media

 Mass media platforms such as Radio/TV stations often have specific times during which they announce job vacancies for potential employers.
 Ensure you tune in at this time to get the information you need to apply for the job.
 Some newspapers also advertise job vacancies on some particular days of the week.
-An example of this in Nigeria is the Thursday Vanguard.
-Endeavour to get this kind of papers and apply for any suitable job you fund on them.
+Endeavor to get this kind of papers and apply for any suitable job you find on them.
 If you are requested to call in to get the information, do so as quickly as possible and apply for it.
 You are most likely to get a job this way as most of the job vacancies are offered in mass and are legitimate.

 10. Talk to Friends and Family